-On February 12, 1873, paleontologist Barnum Brown was born.
+On February 12, 1873, paleontologist Barnum Brown, commonly referred to as Mr. Bones, was born.
 He is best known for his discovery of the first documented remains of Tyrannosaurus rex during a career that made him one of the most famous fossil hunters working from the late Victorian era into the early 20th century.

 Fossil Hunter Barnum Brown

 Brown was named after the circus entrepreneur P. T. Barnum.
+He was born into a farming family, but spent most of his time, not out in the fields, but preferred to spend his time studying, with his main interest lying in Natural sciences.
 He began studying at the University of Kansas in 1890, but dropped out before graduating to collect fossils and trade them.
 In 1894 he began to excavate fossils under the supervision of the paleontologist Samuel Wendell Williston and participated in the recovery of a Triceratops skull.

 The Tyrannosaurus Rex